sanishkr/next-tailwind-styled-components/README.md

 # NextJS boilerplate with Tailwind CSS and Styled-Components

-It provides best of all worlds.
+It provides the best of all worlds.

 ## Todo